zayne-labs/eslint-config/README.md

 })
 ```

-The `zayne` factory function also accepts an array of arbitrary custom config overrides as the second argument:
+Need more control?
+The `zayne` function takes a second argument for custom overrides:

 ```js
 // eslint.config.js